-Turmeric Spice benefits The Power of the Wonder Root
+Turmeric Spice Benefits - The Power of the Wonder Root

-Spices have been the soul of our cuisine since times immemorial.
+Spices have been the soul of our cuisine since time immemorial.
 Our forefathers were well versed with their benefits, both culinary and medicinal, much before it was understood by other parts of the world.
 Among all these amazing spices, turmeric or haldi stands tall.
 The medicinal benefits of this wonder spice are exemplary and of long standing.
 For thousands of years, Ayurveda has used turmeric as a ‘jadi-booti’ for treating many ailments.
 Modern science has also now shown that turmeric carries remarkable health benefits.

 Listed below are a few medicinal benefits of this magical spice:

 Turmeric contains the powerful antioxidant curcumin, which helps manage many diseases